Hyundai Kona: Kona Electric

-The second-generation Kona Electric is available since launch.
-The variant is distinguished with pixelated front and rear thin light bars and blocked front grille, while a Parametric Pixel design feature has been applied to the front and bottom of the rear bumper.
+The second-generation Kona Electric has been available since launch.
+The variant is distinguished with pixelated front and rear thin light bars and a blocked front grille, while a Parametric Pixel design feature has been applied to the front and bottom of the rear bumper.

-The Kona Electric is built with a 400 V electrical architecture, which impairs its DC fast charging times comparing to other Hyundai EVs built on the more recent 800 V architecture.
-Hyundai claims a 10-80% state of charge can be accomplished in 41 minutes, against the 18 minutes it claims for some of their 800V models.
+The Kona Electric is built with a 400 V electrical architecture, which results in slower DC fast charging than Hyundai electric vehicles built on the newer 800 V architecture.
+Hyundai states that the Long Range model can charge from 10 to 80 percent in about 41 minutes.
 It also includes vehicle-to-load (V2L) support, with different maximum outputs depending on the market.

-Two battery capacities are offered, which are 48.4 kWh (Standard Range) and 65.4 kWh (Long Range) powering a front-mounted electric motor.
+Two battery capacities are offered: 48.4 kWh for the Standard Range model and 65.4 kWh for the Long Range model, both powering a front-mounted electric motor.
+The Long Range model has a WLTP range of up to 490 km (304 mi).

 The Kona Electric N-Line was revealed on 17 January 2024.